friendly-bits/geoip-shell/Documentation/DETAILS.md

 7. lib/geoip-shell-lib-backup-nft.sh
 8. lib/geoip-shell-lib-status-ipt.sh
 9. lib/geoip-shell-lib-status-nft.sh
+10. lib/geoip-shell-lib-check-compat.sh
-10. lib/geoip-shell-lib-arrays.sh
+11. lib/geoip-shell-lib-arrays.sh
-11. lib/geoip-shell-lib-ip-regex.sh
+12. lib/geoip-shell-lib-ip-regex.sh

 ### OpenWrt-specific scripts
 These are only installed on OpenWrt systems.
 The .tpl files are "templates" which are used to create the final scripts at the time of installation.
-1. geoip-shell-owrt-common.sh
+1. geoip-shell-lib-owrt-common.sh
 2. geoip-shell-owrt-init.tpl
 3. geoip-shell-owrt-mk-fw-include.tpl
 2. geoip-shell-owrt-fw-include.tpl